 Purchasing and obtaining use permission for copyrighted works can be expensive, but there are legal alternatives.
-It is your responsibility to the university community to use digital media only in ethically and legally sound ways.
+It is your responsibility to the Western community to use digital and print media in ethically and legally sound ways.

-Products that are identified as "shareware licensed," like software so designated, are available for use in compliance with their license, which generally requests a small payment for use after the fact.
-Few audio clips, visual images or image collections qualify as shareware.
+Products that are identified as "shareware licensed," like software so designated, are available for use in compliance with their license, which generally requests a small payment for use.
+Some audio clips, visual images or image collections qualify as shareware.

 Public Domain Items

-Members of the university community may utilize public domain works without permission; however, it is extremely important to determine whether the full work is public domain or if components of it carry a copyright.
+Members of the Western community may utilize public domain works without permission.
+However, it is extremely important to determine whether the full work is public domain or if components carry a copyright.
 For information on determining public domain status of an item, contact Western Libraries.

 Copyright Questions and Assistance